Photo: Steve Granitz/WireImage/Getty Images

 This Lifetime Achievement Award honors performers who have made creative contributions of outstanding artistic significance to the field of recording.

-Ann and Nancy Wilson of Heart are verging on the half-century mark since they formed their groundbreaking group in 1974.
+Ann and Nancy Wilson of Heart are verging on the half-century mark of their groundbreaking group.
 Through five decades of changing musical eras, their impact has not waned.
 From the ’70s, when Ann set the blueprint for rock frontwomen and Nancy established her oft-imitated and never-quite-duplicated guitar playing style, through the ’80s when the band dominated MTV, to 2019 when the sisters spearheaded the all-female Love Alive tour, the Wilsons broke barriers as musicians, singers and songwriters.

 The two started early in music.
 Nancy showed marked virtuosity on the acoustic guitar at 9 years old.
 Ann, four years her senior, was already singing in the style of blues greats — albeit filtered through rock and roll.